-Answering these questions will help determine the best course of action for your current hiring need.
+The answers will help determine the best course of action.
 Fortunately, various great options exist for every scenario, no matter how unique.
-When hiring a process engineer, we recommend the following options:
+Here are the options we recommend for hiring a process engineer.

 1. Use 4 Corner Resources (or another professional recruiting firm)